jasone/sqlive/docs/docs.md

 As expected, we got notified every time a customer with a negative balance connected.
 To make the performance more predictable, SQLive will never spawn threads or fork processes behind your back.
 However, you should feel free to use multiple processes to speedup the ingestion of data, including when targetting the same stream (Because SQLive supports multiple writers/readers).
-In this case, we could for example get 10 processes writing on the stream `customer_connect_log` at the same time:
+In this case, we could for example get 10 processes writing on the stream 'customer\_connect\_log' at the same time:

 ```$ for j in {1..10}; do (for i in {1..10000}; do echo "$i, $i"; done | sqlive --data /tmp/test.db --load-csv customer_connect_log)& done; wait
 ```